 The Columbia SWCD, defined as a tax-exempt extension of local government, has adjusted to ever changing and decreasing funding opportunities from traditional sources.
 The onset of the tax-base in 2009 has given the CSWCD a foundation from which to build upon.
 Allowing staff to be hired to handle the ever growing workload and to seek out funding sources to continue locally led conservation in Columbia County.
 The increase in grant funds this year and new opportunities with state and federal funding sources has grown a pipeline of projects for the coming years requiring additional staff to be added in the near future.
 This has given us a sense of stability to move forward with 5 to 10 years of restoration and conservation work throughout Columbia County.
-The grant sources are very competitive making flexibility a key to success, new financial grant opportunities have come into view for the coming fiscal year that could increase the amount of conservation we can put on the ground in and could provide cover much of the staffing expenses allowing us to increase the payments on the building loan paying it off sooner than originally expected.
+The grant sources are very competitive making flexibility a key to success; new financial grant opportunities have opened up for the coming fiscal year and 5 years into the future.
+These funds will increase the amount of conservation we can put on the ground and will provide the needed funding to increase staff to handle the ever increasing workload.
+The building loan was refinanced for another 5 years.
+We are in a position to pay this loan down sooner if the district chooses without any penalties.

-Budgetary Highlights/Economic Factors/Summation:
+Budgetary Highlights/Economic factors/summation:

-The Columbia SWCD continues to plan for greater needs in the community and granting sources tightening their focuses and allowed projects to be funded.
-Some programs are being adjusted and reworked due to lack of funding sources for those specific issues.
-The inherent uncertainty of competitive funding has pushed the SWCD to pursue new business partnerships and look at new approaches to funding projects for local Columbia County residents.
-Partnerships with other local government offices have helped leverage funds to be able to work on larger more complex projects across the county.
+The Columbia SWCD continues to plan for greater needs in the community and natural resource program in the schools while grant sources have tightened their focus for many of their programs and are limiting the types of projects allowed to be funded.
+Some programs are being adjusted and reworked due to lack of funding sources for specific issues, and creative partnerships have been developing over the last few years with local agencies, and non-profits to improve our chances for some of the changing funding opportunities.
+We recently were granted 3 million in funding over 5 years from a federal partner and 5.8 million committed from other partners to work in the Clatskanie watershed areas over the next 5 years.
+This program has already stimulated other opportunities in neighboring watersheds and with other partners to rethink how we meet our goals in more economically effective ways.
+Competitive funding brings with it inherent uncertainty, this has continued to push the SWCD to pursue new business partnerships and look at new approaches to funding projects for local Columbia County residents.
+Partnerships with other local government offices continues to help leverage funds to be able to work on larger more complex projects across the county.

 The demographics in Columbia County continue to move towards smaller acreages and non-traditional agriculture in part.
-These landowners are of equal importance as they make up much of our county's landscape, but funding sources for small acreages is difficult to come by.
+These landowners are of equal importance as they make up much of our counties landscape, but funding sources for small acreages is difficult to come by.
 Grouping projects of like landowners with similar land uses has been the direction the SWCD has taken to be able to encourage funders to continue funding projects in our area.
-The stability of the tax base has given the SWCD what it needed build upon and is showing in the 2014-2015 tax year.